When it comes to your business, brand consistency is essential, yet so many businesses fail the 5 basic steps every business should follow.

-So many times I hear of businesses that opted for a $99 logo design, and ended up with JPEG file, with very little thought put into it.
-If you are only willing to invest such a small cost into your brand then you are obviously not serious about your business.
+So many times we hear of businesses that opted for a $99 logo design, and ended up with just a JPEG file, with very little thought put into it.
+If you are only willing to invest such a small cost into your brand then you are not serious about your business.

 Related Article: Who really owns my logo design?